 Lee also delivered a TED Talk in 2011.
 However, the suit has been available since 2016 on Coeio.com’s website.

 Beverly Hills, 90210 actor Luke Perry who suffered a massive stroke on March 4, 2019, and died at age 52, was buried in a mushroom burial suit.
 Luke Perry’s daughter revealed on Instagram that they buried her dad in a biodegradable mushroom suit from Coeio.com upon his request.

-The issue of death and decomposition make a lot of people cringe.
+The issue of death and decomposition makes a lot of people cringe.

 Our denial of death makes embalming and cremation a $20 billion funeral industry.
 And, it’s continuing to grow to give us aesthetic interment and make us look like sleeping.

-After a lifetime of eating and environmental exposure, our body contains high levels of toxins.
+After a lifetime of eating and environmental exposure, our body contains high toxins.

-According to the Center for Disease Control, there are up to 219 toxic pollutants in our body.
+According to the Centers for Disease Control, there are 219 toxic pollutants in our bodies.
 This includes bisphenol A, pesticides, flame retardants, heavy metals, dry cleaning residues, and many others.
-When we die, these toxic pollutants in our body leach to the soil and contaminate the soil and groundwater.
+When we die, these toxic pollutants in our bodies leach to the soil and contaminate the soil and groundwater.

 While we are living, our daily living practices often harm the environment.
-Additionally, when we die, our bodies can continue to negatively impact our planet.
+Additionally, our bodies can continue to impact our planet negatively when we die.

 First, from these toxic pollutants in our body, and second from standardized funeral practices.

 Tradition funeral practices such as embalming and cremation contribute to our carbon footprint when we die.